-- 1. The Universal Verifier takes a pair of input (PV, p), whereas the Physical Verifier takes a single input (p). - 2.
-The Universal Verifier must first construct the provided PV, or otherwise simulate its behaviour on a computer, before it can instruct it to run the second input which is the protocol p.
-Comparatively, the Physical Verifier can begin to execute the protocol immediately. - 3.
-A protocol executed by a Physical Verifier can reference a physical context, if such context is exposed by the machine in its instructions.
-For instance, the instruction capture can refer to the EV taking a picture with a camera and outputting it in jpeg format.
-But what is a camera?
-This is not specified in the protocol, but in the instructions, and thus represent physical baggage of a similar nature as the concept of a 'fellow expert' does in peer-review. - 4.
-The Universal Verifier, in contrast, must include a complete description of the PV, enough to perfectly construct or simulate it.
-Physical baggage such as a camera cannot be referenced informally in the specifications of the PV, otherwise the UPV cannot construct the PV.
-If the protocol calls for the usage of a camera, then the behaviour of the camera must be completely specified in formal terms within the instructions to build the PV.
-Consequently, all rules and/or physical laws which are required to be known, including any initial conditions, must be precisely provided in the PV description, so that the UPV can construct it.
-For some highly convoluted experiments, such as what is the effect on the price of selling 100 shares of AMCE on the NYSE on Jan 1 2021 at 12pm? or is this a good recipe for apple pie?... the aphorism from Carl Sagan "If you wish to make an apple pie from scratch, you must first invent the universe" is adopted quite literally by the universal verifier.
-The Universal Verifier must create (or at least simulate) the universe, let interstellar matter accretes into stars, let biological evolution run its course, then finally conduct the experiment once the required actors are in play, by feeding them apple pie.
-For a universal verifier, certain protocols, due to their arbitrary physical contexts requirements and general complexity, cannot be created more efficiently than from literal scratch and by going through the full sequence of events until the end of the experiment. - 5.
-Since it is free of physical context, or baggage, the universal verifier meets the definition of the Universal Turing Machine.
-However, it can 'construct' other machines too, whereas a universal Turing machine can only simulate other machines.
+For a UV to execute a protocol, both the protocol and its preparation must be completely described.
+Physical baggage such as a camera cannot be referenced informally in the specifications of the protocol, otherwise the UV cannot construct it.
+If the protocol calls for the usage of a camera, then the behaviour of the camera must also be completely specified in formal terms within the instructions.
+Consequently, all rules and/or physical laws which are required to be known, including any initial conditions, must be precisely provided in the description, so that the UV can construct the experiment.
+For some highly convoluted experiments, such as: "is this a good recipe for apple pie?"... the aphorism from Carl Sagan "If you wish to make an apple pie from scratch, you must first invent the universe" is adopted quite literally by the universal verifier.
+The Universal Verifier must create (or at least simulate) the universe, let interstellar matter accretes into stars, let biological evolution run its course, then finally conduct the experiment once the required actors are in play by feeding them apple pie.
+For a universal verifier, certain protocols, due to their arbitrary physical contexts requirements and general complexity, cannot be created more efficiently than from literal scratch and by going through the full sequence of events until the end of the experiment.